 When visiting make sure to wear appropriate clothing, no tank tops, shorts or skirts above the knee, or sandals.
 Docents will provide men with a cardboard head covering when entering the inside of the temple.
 You will need to have your bag checked and go through a metal detector.
 The entry fee is 4000 Hungarian forint (approximately $15).

 I loved my stay at Avantgarde Apartments in the Jewish quarter of Budapest.
-While they were a little pricey for one person ($50 a night), they would be an excellent price for a group or a couple.
+While it was a little pricey for one person ($50 a night), it would be an excellent price for a group or a couple.
 The apartment I stayed in could sleep up to six people, so eight dollars a person per night for a beautiful apartment with a kitchen and laundry is a steal.

 The apartment is centrally located and across the street from the original ruin pub, Szimpla Kert, and the outdoor food cart Karavan.
 It was easy walking distance to several metro lines, a number of restaurants, and the chain bridge into Buda.
 It's a popular area for backpackers but quiet at night and secure all day.